tikv/rfcs/text/2020-01-30-key-spaces.md

 The intent of key spaces is to declare an owner of a key space.
 There can only be one owner.
-This does not preclude another application from making use of a key space.
+This does not preclude cooperation among applications, for example having read access to another key space.

 It would be possible for this proposal to attempt to formalize this as well by documenting read-only access, etc.
 However, I believe that because currently we have no way to secure access it is better to tackle this problem when we implement authentication.
 More specifically, there are alternative designs for this that make more sense when authentication is present, and one that I currently favor is access delegation.